 - length of available funding.

-A small proportion of DPhil students (about 5%) submit their theses within 3 years from starting, however on average most students submit within 3 to 4 years.
+A small proportion of DPhil students (about 5%) submit their theses within three years from starting, however on average most students submit within three to four years.
 By the end of the fourth year, 70-90% of students have submitted their theses.

 Research at the Department of Biochemistry is divided into five main themes: